j-mprabhakaran/wp-ansible-terraform/README.md

 #
 #
-# Wordpress blog using Terraform and Ansible
+# Deploying Wordpress blog on AWS using Terraform and Ansible

 This code will help to create a 3 tier AWS environment containing Dev server, Highly available Production servers behind ELB in ASG, Highly available RDS database (Primary and Failover)